Fourth power law: Calculation examples

 The load on the road from one axle (2 wheels) is 10 times greater for a truck than for a car.
 However, the fourth power law says that the stress on (damage to) the road is this ratio raised to the fourth power.

-The road stress ratio of truck to car is 10,000 to 1.

-The same can be done for the bicycle:
+Since the truck has three axles, this value is tripled, but since the car has two axles, the comparison value is reduced by half.
+Therefore, the resulting stress difference between truck and car is 15,000 to 1.